GreaterThanTechnologies/fewpjs-stitching-together-the-three-pillars-new/README.md

 let's see it in action.
 In this lesson we've provided you a simple social media application called "Simple Liker."
 You'll see several posts which can be "liked" by clicking on the heart...well, they _could_ be if the critical code hadn't been commented out.
-This lesson will guide you in uncommenting the critical code so that you restore the "like" functionality.
+This lesson will guide you in un commenting the critical code so that you restore the "like" functionality.
 In subsequent lessons, you'll learn the skills needed to create the pieces that you'll stitch together in this lesson.